ray-project/ray/doc/examples/tips-for-first-time.rst

     print("results = ", results)

 The output of a program execution is below.
-As expected, the program takes around 4 secs:
+As expected, the program takes around 4 seconds:

 .. code-block:: bash